Model-Based Reinforcement Learning with Isolated Imaginations: Experiments

-\myparagraph{Quantitative comparison with baselines.} \fig{fig:compare_sota_carla} shows the comparison results .
-Our \model{} outperforms baselines without reconstruction (DreamerPro, Denoised-MDP) or disentanglement (DreamerV2) significantly.
-After $500k$ environment steps, \model{} achieves an average performance of $60$, while DreamerV2 and Denoised-MDP achieve only $10$ and $25$ respectively.
-In DreamerV2, the latent representations contain both controllable and noncontrollable dynamics, which is complicated for state transitions in imagination.
-Compared with Denoised-MDP, which also decouples information according to the controllability, our method has the advantage to make forward-looking decisions by rolling-out the future noncontrollable states.
-The empirical success of our model demonstrates that isolating controllable and noncontrollable states facilitates the representation learning, and forecasting the future noncontrollable dynamics improve the behavior learning.
+\myparagraph{Quantitative comparisons.} We present the quantitative results in CARLA in \fig{fig:compare_carla}(a). \model{} outperforms the compared models, including DreamerV2, DreamerV3, DreamerPro, and Denoised-MDP, significantly.
+After $500k$ environment steps, \model{} achieves an average return of around $60$, while DreamerV2 and Denoised-MDP achieve $10$ and $25$ respectively.
+In DreamerV2, the latent representations contain both controllable and noncontrollable dynamics, which increases the complexity of modeling the state transitions in imagination.
+Compared with Denoised-MDP, which also decouples information according to controllability, \model{} has the advantage of making forward-looking decisions by rolling out future noncontrollable states.